-- 9. Epidemic refers to the occurrence in a community or region of cases of an illness, specific health-related behavior, or other health-related events clearly in excess of normal expectancy.
-The community or region and the period in which the cases occur are specified precisely.
-The number of cases indicating the presence of an epidemic varies according to the agent, size, and type of population exposed; previous experience or lack of exposure to the disease; and time and place of occurrence.1 - 10.
+- Flood happens when large amounts of water, usually from rainfall, accumulates faster than it can evaporate, disperse, or get discharge.5 - 14.
+Forest Fire a type of wildfire in a wooded area (See wildfire).2 - 15.
 Geophysical a hazard originating from solid earth.
-This term is used interchangeably with the term geological hazard.1 - 11.
-Hydrological a hazard caused by the occurrence, movement, and distribution of surface and subsurface freshwater and saltwater.1 - 12.
-Indirect Impacts - consequences of a disaster for which causality is not directly observed and therefore must be estimated via application of some assumptions and analysis.
-Consists of various forms indirect consequences to the people, social condition, the economy, or the environment.
-From United Nations (UN) (2015), indirectly affected are: "people who have suffered consequences, other than or in addition to direct effects, over time due to disruption or changes in economy, critical infrastructures, basic services, social, health psychological commerce, work or and consequences."3 - 13.
-Injured the number of persons whose health or physical integrity is affected as a direct result of the disaster.
-Does not include victims who die.3 - 14.
+This term is used interchangeably with the term geological hazard.1 - 16.
+Hurricane a tropical cyclone in the western Atlantic that has sustained wind speeds of 74 miles per hour or greater.6 - Hydrological a hazard caused by the occurrence, movement, and distribution of surface and subsurface freshwater and saltwater.1 - 18.
+Indirect Impacts consequences of a disaster for which causality is not directly observed and therefore must be estimated via application of some assumptions and analysis.
+Consists of various forms of indirect consequences to the people, social condition, the economy, or the environment.
+From United Nations (UN) (2015), indirectly affected are: "people who have suffered consequences, other than or in addition to direct effects, over time due to disruption or changes in economy, critical infrastructures, basic services, commerce, work health psychological or social. and consequences."3 - Injured the number of persons whose health or physical integrity is affected as a direct result of the disaster.
+Does not include victims who die.3 - 20.
 Internally Displaced Population/Persons (IPDS) persons or groups of persons who have been forced or obliged to flee or leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human made disasters, and who have not crossed an internationally recognized State border.1